foobarlab/UpStage-Video-Hack/README.md

 This repository holds a modified version of the <a href="http://sourceforge.net/apps/trac/upstage/browser/branches/2.4.2">official UpStage 2.4.2 branch</a>.

-The intention is to extend UpStage with streaming (audio, video) funtionality incooperating the <a href="http://www.red5.org/">Red5</a> streaming server.
+The intention is to extend UpStage with streaming (audio, video) functionality incooperating the <a href="http://www.red5.org/">Red5</a> streaming server.

 ## Licence